 Many local car rental companies claim an ‘airport location’, yet there’s a huge variance in what the situation may actually be.
 In some cases, rental vehicles will be onsite at the airport complex, and customers are able to finish any necessary paperwork and collect their car at the airport.
 In other cases, the rental company will shuttle guests to an offsite location, which may be in the general

 Wait times vary as well.
 A few boutique rental companies will have their customer’s rental waiting within a short walk of the airport arrivals terminal, and typically have a representative available for each arriving party, whereas other agencies have queues of 20-30 minutes.

-The 'International Brands' Are Just Local Companies That Licence the Trademark
+The 'International Brands' Are Just Local Companies That License the Trademark

 In the Turks and Caicos, the rental companies that appear to be recognized and major US car rental brands are typically international independent licensees.
 Often, they’re simply a local rental company that has a license to use the brand name and have access to the international booking engine.